apache/carbondata/docs/flink-integration-guide.md

   The execution interval of the insert form stage command should take the data visibility requirements of the actual business and the flink data traffic.
 When the data visibility requirements are high or the data traffic is large, the execution interval should be appropriately shortened.

+  A typical scenario is that the data is cleaned and preprocessed by Flink, and then written to Carbon, for subsequent analysis and queries.

 ## Usage description